abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 - **Object store**: store large amount of files or unstructured data in a single store and access using HTTP APIs.
 Ex - Amazon S3, Azure Blob Storage.
 - **Timeseries store**: optimized for storing time and events data.
 Ex - InfluxDB.

+Big Data stores like [HBase](https://hbase.apache.org/) and [Google BigQuery](https://cloud.google.com/bigquery) store column-wise rather than row-wise ([illustration](https://en.wikipedia.org/wiki/Data_orientation)), hence they are called **Columnar Databases**.
+Cassandra also belongs to the column-family of databases.
+They are very fast in adding and processing data which requires only a subset of columns rather than fetching the whole row.

 Types of Databases - [Fireship YT](https://youtu.be/W2Z7fbCLSTw)